farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > We said there were only 3 effect ratings, and that was actually a little bit of a lie since there's a fourth one called the `no-effect`.
 >
-> The GM can use this when a task is so difficult that whatever the PC attempts, there is no chance of .
+> The GM can use this when a task is so difficult that whatever the PC attempts, there is no chance of success.
 >
 > Obviously, doing nothing is boring.
 That's why you can boost that `no-effect` to a `limited effect` if you Push Yourself using charges of momentum.
 More on that in [Even the Odds](#even-the-odds).